 iv) OUE Downtown Office income support drawn in 2018 to be S$ 2.619 mils, 2/3 of 1Q 2019.

 The outcome is not as bad as compared to BHG Retail REIT and Dasin Retail Trust.
-Based on current drawn down rate, the income support would be fully drawn in 2021, where the DPU might drop by 3.6%.
+Based on the current drawn-down rate, the income support would be fully drawn in 2021, where the DPU might drop by 3.6%.
 In 2023, DPU might further drop by 6.2%.
-Based on management history, they may just acquire properties with income support arrangement before current income support amount run out.
+Based on management history, they may just acquire properties with an income support arrangement before the current income support amount run out.

 Conclusion:

-The above case studies are based on assumptions; in actual situation distribution amounts would fluctuate depends on market situation and managements capabilities.
+The above case studies are based on assumptions; in actual situations, distribution amounts would fluctuate depending on the market situation and management capabilities.
 The main message I want to send is that income support could greatly affect DPU after its end.
-If income support % is big, its DPU is bound to drop after income support end, and then share price would follow.
-You may want to wait out for SREITs with income support more than 5% of distribution.
+If the income support % is big, its DPU is bound to drop after the income support end, and then the share price would follow.
+You may want to wait out for SREITs with income support of more than 5% of the distribution.

-Besides income support, SREITs could also use capital distribution from disposal or payment of fees in shares to boost its DPU.
-This is a topic which less people talk about, I would share more about it in the future.
+Besides income support, SREITs could also use a capital distribution from disposal or payment of fees in shares to boost its DPU.
+This is a topic that fewer people talk about, I would share more about it in the future.

 Investors should be cautious when investing in REITs with income support |